Westpac to stop funding payday lenders

 Mozo’s money experts advise Australians looking for loans to always compare the personal loan market for a competitive deal.

-Personal loan comparisons on Mozo - page last updated October 21, 2020
+Personal loan comparisons on Mozo - last updated January 20, 2021

 ^See information about the Mozo Experts Choice Personal Loans Awards

 Mozo provides general product information.
 We don't consider your personal objectives, financial situation or needs and we aren't recommending any specific product to you.
 You should make your own decision after reading the PDS or offer documentation, or seeking independent advice.